EFerriss/Pynams/README.md

 For a desciption of the whole-block method see Ferriss et al. 2015 in American Mineralogist.

 Please cite this code if you use it.
-DOI coming.